 However, the appointing authority shall decide which classes in each district or work location shall be eligible for the Special Snow Season Status.
-Employees in the above classifications, who are not otherwise required to be on Special Snow Season Status, may volunteer to perform other snow season duties outside the general duties of their class.
-If selected, such employees will be treated as if mandated to be on snow season status.
+Employees in the above classifications, who are not otherwise required to be on Special Snow Season Status.